Béla Tarr: Artistic and professional career

 Tarr began to realize his interest in film making at the age of 16 by making amateur films and later working as a caretaker at a national House for Culture and Recreation.
 Most of his amateur works were documentaries, mostly about the life of workers or poor people in urban Hungary.
 His amateur work brought him to the attention of the Béla Balázs Studios (named in honor of the Hungarian cinema theorist) which helped fund Tarr's 1977 feature debut, Családi tűzfészek (Family Nest), which Tarr began filming at age 22.
-He shot the film with little budget and using non-professional actors in six days.
+He shot the film in six days with little budget and using non-professional actors.
 The film was faithful to the "Budapest school" or "documentarist" style popular at the time within Béla Balázs Studios, maintaining absolute social realism on screen.
 Critics found the film to suggest the influence of the American director John Cassavetes, although Tarr denied having seen any of Cassavetes's films prior to shooting Családi tűzfészek (Family Nest), which was released in 1979.

 After completing Családi tűzfészek, Tarr began his studies in the University of Theatre and Film Arts in Budapest.
-The 1980 film Szabadgyalog (The Outsider) and the following year's Panelkapcsolat (The Prefab People) continued in much the same vein, with small changes in style.
+The 1981 film Szabadgyalog (The Outsider) and the following year's Panelkapcsolat (The Prefab People) continued in much the same vein, with small changes in style.
 The latter was the first film by Tarr to feature professional actors in the leading roles.
 With a 1982 television adaptation of Macbeth, his work began to change dramatically.
 The film is composed of only two shots: the first shot (before the main title) is five minutes long, the second 57 minutes long.